quicwg/base-drafts/draft-ietf-quic-transport.md

 --- abstract

-This document describes the core of the QUIC transport protocol.
+This document defines the core of the QUIC transport protocol.
 Accompanying documents describe QUIC's loss detection and congestion control
-{{QUIC-RECOVERY}}, and the use of TLS 1.3 for key negotiation {{QUIC-TLS}}.
+{{QUIC-RECOVERY}} and the use of TLS 1.3 for key negotiation {{QUIC-TLS}}.

 --- note_Note_to_Readers